DeepMind-Craft/CineFlow/README.md

 ## 🌟 Project Overview

-**MyFlix** is a Flask-based web application that lets users **browse and watch movies or series** online, similar to Netflix.
+**CineFlow** is a Flask-based web application that lets users **browse and watch movies or series** online, similar to Netflix.
 It is built using **Python, Flask, HTML, CSS**, and optionally JavaScript for interactive features.

 Users can:
 - Browse a catalog of films